kieranjwood/academic-blog/content/authors/admin/_index.md

 highlight_name: false
 ---

-Kieran Wood is a DPhil student at the University of Oxford, in the Department of Engineering Science.
-He is part of the Machine Learning Research Group and a member of the Oxford Man Institute of Quantitative Finance.
+Kieran Wood is a DPhil student at the University of Oxford, where he is part of the Machine Learning Research Group and a member of the Oxford Man Institute of Quantitative Finance.
 His core research interests lie in using deep learning for time-series forecasting, with a focus on momentum trading.
-Recent work has involved incorporating a changepoint detection module into trading strategies, to improve performance.
 Kieran is supervised by Prof. Stephen Roberts and Prof. Stefan Zohren.
-Kieran also works at Guy Carpenter, as Vice President in Analytics Modernisation and Data Science, where he works with the Catastrophe Modelling and Actuarial teams to build quantitative tools.
+Additionally, Kieran works at IQUW, a new data-driven insurance company, as Senior Pricing Analyst, focussing on Insurance Linked Securities (ILS) and Reinsurance.
+Previously, Kieran was at Guy Carpenter, as Vice President in Analytics Modernisation and Data Science, building quantitative tools.

 <!-- Download CV -->
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->